HikariKnight/rsu-launcher/runescape/modules/linux/rsu-launcher/README.txt

 now go to this directory and run (replace $citrusperldir with the location of citrus perl)

 for 64bit:
-$citrusperldir/site/bin/wxpar -gui -o rsu-launcher-x86_64 rsu-launcher
+$citrusperldir/site/bin/wxpar -gui -o rsu-launcher-x86_64 rsu-launcher_loader.pl

 for 32bit:
-$citrusperldir/site/bin/wxpar -gui -o rsu-launcher-i386 rsu-launcher
+$citrusperldir/site/bin/wxpar -gui -o rsu-launcher-i386 rsu-launcher_loader.pl

 this will package the rsu-launcher with wxwidgets2.9 however IF you get more than 3 warnings about missing .so files when packaging